 In 2015, the Museum of Modern Art ranked the rainbow flag as an internationally recognised symbol as important as the recycling symbol.

 Concentration Camp Uniform

-Among the most symbolically powerful fashion pieces in the GLBT archive are two different takes on striped concentration camp uniforms worn by gay prisoners.
-These are believed these to be the final fashions Gilbert Baker created.
+Among the most symbolically powerful fashion pieces in the GLBT, archive is two different takes on striped concentration camp uniforms worn by gay prisoners.
+These are believed to be the final fashions Gilbert Baker created.

 “That was his reaction to the election of Trump,” says Jones.
 “He wore the uniform to an anti-Trump protest in Manhattan with a rolling wardrobe cart loaded with concentration camp wear.”
 “The idea was, ‘Would you like to try one on?’.
 You’ll be wearing it soon.”